futurelabnz/futurelab-base-plugin/README.md

 - Changelog in README

 ### Fixed
-- Narrator screen reader read first slider two time when infinity loop
+- Narrator screen reader read first slider two time when infinity loop ( moved the fix code from base plugin to base theme )
+- layout-container has max-width of 1600, changed to 7680
+- slider style fix

 ### Removed
 - padding-left and padding-right in alignwide class